Edward III of England: Sluys

 In 1337, Philip VI of France confiscated the English king's Duchy of Aquitaine and the county of Ponthieu.
-Instead of seeking a peaceful resolution to the conflict by paying homage to the French king, as his father had done, Edward responded by laying claim to the French crown as the grandson of Philip IV.
-The French rejected this based on the precedents for agnatic succession set in 1316 and 1322.
-Instead, they upheld the rights of PhilipIV's nephew, King PhilipVI (an agnatic descendant of the House of France), thereby setting the stage for the Hundred Years' War (see family tree below).
+Instead of seeking a peaceful resolution to the conflict by paying homage to the French king, as his father had done, Edward responded by laying claim to the French crown as the grandson of Philip IV of France.
+The French rejected this based on the precedents for agnatic succession set in 1316 and 1322 and upheld the rights of Philip IV's nephew Philip VI, leading to tensions that caused the Hundred Years' War.
 In the early stages of the war, Edward's strategy was to build alliances with other Continental rulers.
-In 1338, Louis IV, Holy Roman Emperor, named Edward vicar-general of the Holy Roman Empire and promised his support.
+In 1338, Louis IV, Holy Roman Emperor, named Edward Vicar general of the Holy Roman Empire and promised his support.
 As late as 1373, the Anglo-Portuguese Treaty of 1373 established an Anglo-Portuguese Alliance.
-These measures produced few results; the only major military victory in this phase of the war was the English naval victory at Sluys on 24 June 1340, which secured its control of the English Channel.
+These measures produced few results.

+The only major military victory during this phase of the war was the English naval victory at Sluys on 24 June 1340, which secured control of the English Channel.
+This victory decimated a superior French fleet and lowered the threat of a French invasion of England, which increased English desires to attack France.
+This situation lasted less than a year.
+Edward was unlikely to have been happy with this victory due to his continuing financial problems.
+The English also captured 166 French merchantmen; they had been raiding the south coast of England for several years and were unpopular amongst English sailors.
+Up to 16,000 French sailors were killed and French captain, Nicolas Béhuchet – who could otherwise have expected to be ransomed – was hanged from his own yardarm.
+Edward saw God's hand in his victory and a triumphal coin was struck in commemoration – showing Edward in a ship, probably meant to be Béhuchet's own – and the King gained a reputation as a naval warrior.